Nexenta/Nexenta.github.io/src/website/blog/2018-03-30-ImmutableMetadataNotEnough.md

 ---
-Title: Immutable Metadata Not Enough
+title: Immutable Metadata Not Enough
-Author: Caitlin Bestler
+author: Caitlin Bestler
+tags: [CCOW,IPFS,Metadata Search,Hierarchical Directories]
 ---
 In prior blogs I've explained how NexentaEdge has immutable self-validating location-independent metadata referencing self-validating location-independent payload.
 The same can be set about IPFS, the Interplanetary File System (https://ipfs.io).
 While the two storage solutions' handling of payload chunks is very similar, the differences in how objects are named and found are almost as different as possible.

 ## Payload Chunks
-The end result of putting a chunk to IPFS is that it is identified and validated with a cryptographic hash, and that the crypographic hash can be used to find the chunk for retrieval.
+The end result of putting a chunk to IPFS is that it is identified and validated with a cryptographic hash, and that the cryptographic hash can be used to find the chunk for retrieval.

 This is very similar to NexentaEdge, but there are differences:
   * IPFS accepts the chunk and then generates its cryptographic hash.
 A NexentaEdge client directly interfacing to NexentaEdge cryptographically hashes the chunk before requesting that it be put.
-This avoids tranmission of duplicate chunks.
+This avoids transmission of duplicate chunks.
-  * IPFS routing is a cosistent hashing solution.
-NexentaEdge hases to a Target Group and then does rapid negotiations within the group to find and dynamically place new chunks on the least burdened targets.
+  * IPFS routing is a consistent hashing solution.
+NexentaEdge hashes to a Target Group and then does rapid negotiations within the group to find and dynamically place new chunks on the least burdened targets.

 ## Different Metadata Philosophy
 The IPFS naming system is still a work-in-progress, but all of their examples suggest a very different method for publishing content accessible by name.

 They take the cryptographic hash of the atomic object and embed those references in other documents, which basically function as directories.
-Each of these directory obects is also immutable, referencing specific frozen-in-time content.
+Each of these directory objects is also immutable, referencing specific frozen-in-time content.
 The directory object itself has a cryptographic hash, which can be referenced in higher layer directories.
-Finally a "root" directory is published which is then pointed to by a mutable name to directory object mappping.
+Finally a "root" directory is published which is then pointed to by a mutable name to directory object mapping.

 From the examples given and the suggested implementations it is clear that this is not intended as a high transaction rate solution.
 This is something more akin to publishing the daily release of a open-source project.
-This new root is collected, authorized and published by a single authorative user.
+This new root is collected, authorized and published by a single authoritative user.

 This is not that bad of an approach for creating a "permanent web", although it would not even seem applicable for sites such as cnn.com that publish continuously.

 One of the primary objectives of NexentaEdge is to be a shared repository for versioned documents that can be accessed and updated by thousands of tenant approved users.
 Any tenant-approved user should be able to post a new object version, subject to tenant-specified ACLs, at any time without interference from other users.
 Any tenant-approved user should be able to fetch any version of any tenant object at any time without interference from other users beyond contention for bandwidth.
-Information about new object versions is propogated asynchronously, but rapidly, and with known and measured propogation delay.
+Information about new object versions is propagated asynchronously, but rapidly, and with known and measured propagation delay.

 A storage service, as opposed to a publishing service, needs to treat stored payload as opaque blobs.
 The storage service is not allowed to find references within the payload because it should embrace client driven end-to-end encryption.
 The storage service should presume that all payload is encrypted and never try to analyze it.[^1]